 Although you may know much in your personal or professional area, your knowledge will be useless if you do not know how to share it with others.
 And it’s not just about the words you use.
-This refers also to non-verbal communication or body language that shows up in any communication situation.
+This refers also to non-verbal communication or body language that is an essential part of any social situation.

-Here are ten tips on how to use your body language to communicate your ideas more successfully.
+Here are ten secrets of body language and tips on how to use your body language to communicate your ideas more successfully.

-In any culture, eye contact is one of the most important aspects when dealing with other people, especially those whom we see for the first time.
+In any culture, eye contact is one of the most important aspects when dealing with other people, especially when we meet someone for the first time.
 Maintaining good eye contact shows respect and interest.

-An eye contact which lasts longer than usual will make your interlocutor feel that you press him.
-The one that is shorter than usual may be regarded as loss of interest.
+An eye contact that lasts longer than usual will make the other person feel that you are pushy or intimidating.
+The one that is shorter than usual may be regarded as a loss of interest.

 Take a good posture and you will automatically feel better.
-Next time you notice that you feel depressed, look at how you are sitting or standing.
+Next time you notice that you are feeling down, look at how you are sitting or standing.
 Most likely, you slouch and your shoulders and head are down.
-This compresses the breast and prevents proper breathing, which makes you feel nervous and restless.
+This compresses the breast and prevents proper breathing, which makes you feel anxious and restless.

-Good posture should be easy and relaxing for the spine, there should be no tension in the muscles.
+Good posture should be easy and relaxing for your spine, and there should be no tension in the muscles.
 Imagine a thin trickle slowly running up your spine.

-The position of the head plays an important role.
+The position of the head plays an important role, too.
 When you want to feel confident, keep your head straight, both horizontally and vertically.
-Thus you will look authoritative in front of others so that they take you and what you say seriously.
+Thus, you will look authoritative in front of others so that they take you and what you say seriously.

-When you want to look friendly, just tilt the head in any direction.
-You can change the inclination of the head during the conversation, as well as nod to show that you’re interested.
+One of the most interesting secrets of body language is to tilt your head in any direction when you want to look friendly.
+You can change the inclination of the head during the conversation.
+Don’t forget to nod as well to show that you’re interested.

-Hand movements allow other people to understand how open and receptive we are.
-Keep your arms relaxed at the sides of the body or behind your back.
+Our hand movements allow other people to understand how open and receptive we are.
+Keep your arms relaxed at the sides of your body or behind your back.
 It will say that you are not afraid of contact and are open to any information.

 In general, the more open you are, the more you tend to use your hands when speaking.
-If you want to express your positive attitude to a person, do not cross your arms, because it shows disapproval and negative position.
+If you want to express your positive attitude to a person, do not cross your arms, because it shows disapproval and negativity.

 Legs are the farthest from the brain and, therefore, are the most difficult to control.
 They tend to move much more when we are nervous or confused.
 In most situations, especially in interviews and workshops, it is better to keep them as motionless as possible.

-The orientation of the body gives an idea of our views and feelings about others.
-We naturally turn to people we find attractive, friendly and interesting, and turn away from those we don’t like.
-The position face to face can be adversarial in nature, just like a chess game.
-In situations that might cause tension or stress, it is better to approach gently from the side, rather than directly.
+The orientation of your body gives an idea of your views and feelings about others.
+We naturally turn to people we find attractive, friendly, and interesting, and turn away from those we don’t like.

-Distance is very important if you want to make the right impression.
-When you are standing or sitting too close to the interlocutor, it can be regarded as insolence and impudence, if too far – you may seem arrogant or stiff.
-Next time you will be in any group of people watch on what distance they all are from each other.
-If you come close to someone, and he walks away, it is likely that you have violated his comfort zone.
+Distance is very important if you want to make a good impression on someone.
+When you are standing or sitting too close to the other person, it can be regarded as insolence and impudence, if too far – you may seem arrogant or stiff.

-Your ears are also important, although in most cases, people can not really move them.
+Your ears are also important, although in most cases, people can’t really move them.
 However, since you have two ears and only one mouth, try to use them in the same ratio.
-If you listen twice as much as you speak then you are likely to seem a good conversationalist who knows how to have a balanced conversation.
+If you listen twice as much as you speak, then you are likely to seem a good conversationalist who knows how to have a balanced conversation.

-Practice these ten simple ways to improve your communication skills, and you’ll reap the rewards in your personal and professional life.
-People will find you a lovely, open and professional person.
+Use these secrets of body language wisely and practice these simple ways to improve your communication skills.
+Very soon, you’ll reap the rewards in your personal and professional life.
+People will find you a lovely, open, and professional person.